shuai-xu/flink/docs/dev/table/common.md

 {% top %}

-### Convert a DataStream or DataSet into a Table
+### Convert a DataStream into a Table

-Instead of registering a `DataStream` or `DataSet` in a `TableEnvironment`, it can also be directly converted into a `Table`.
+Instead of registering a `DataStream` into a `TableEnvironment`, it can also be directly converted into a `Table`.
 This is convenient if you want to use the Table in a Table API query.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 // get StreamTableEnvironment
-// registration of a DataSet in a BatchTableEnvironment is equivalent StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);
+// registration of a bounded DataStream in a BatchTableEnvironment is equivalent StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

 DataStream<Tuple2<Long, String>> stream = ...